Eaton Rapids Public Records Directory

 Jail & Inmate Records

-The Eaton County Jail in Charlotte serves as the primary detention facility for anyone arrested within county boundaries.
+The Eaton County Jail in Charlotte is the primary detention facility for anyone arrested within county boundaries.
 When someone is booked into the facility, staff complete fingerprinting, photographing, and recording of personal information.
 The public can search for current detainees through online inmate lookup services.
 Those wishing to visit someone held at the jail must schedule appointments in advance and follow specific guidelines about permissible items and behavior during visits.

 The bond and bail process adheres to Michigan state regulations, allowing detainees to be released once they post the required amount.
 Information about recently arrested individuals can be accessed through the Sheriff's Office or the jail's online portal.